 The British Royal family attended with HRH The Princess Royal and Vice Admiral Sir Tim Laurence, the Earl and Countess of Wessex and HRH Prince Michael of Kent present.
 Visiting royalty included HM King Harald of Norway, HSH Prince Albert of Monaco, TM King Constantine II of Greece and Queen Anne‐Marie, HM King Juan Carlos of Spain and HRH Prince Henrik of Denmark.

-• Royal Yacht Squadron Fleet Review
+• Royal Yacht Squadron Fleet Review - photos on Flickr.

 The larger vessels anchored in Cowes Roads, and on M Row to the west of the Outer Fairway off Prince’s Green.
 These included Leander, Mariquita, Shemara, Virginian, Fair Lady, Anakena, Norge, Bristolian, and Dannebrog.